-The Swiss Agency for Development and Cooperation (SDC) is responsible for the overall coordination of development and cooperation with Eastern Europe, as well as for humanitarian aid delivered by the Swiss Confederation.
-Switzerland-SDC is not an IATI member but first published IATI data in November 2013.
+The Swiss Agency for Development and Cooperation (SDC) is responsible for Switzerland’s overall coordination of development and cooperation with Eastern Europe, as well as for humanitarian aid delivered by the Swiss Confederation.
+Switzerland-SDC is not an IATI member, but first published IATI data in November 2013.

-No performance indicators are published to IATI and only objectives are consistently provided in other formats.
-While results as well as reviews and evaluations are sometimes available, pre-project impact appraisals are not provided at all.
+As in 2018, Switzerland-SDC did not publish data for any performance indicators to the IATI Registry and only consistently provided objectives in other formats.
+Whilst Switzerland-SDC sometimes made results and reviews and evaluations available, it did not provide pre-project impact appraisals at all.

 - Switzerland-SDC should improve the comprehensiveness of its publication to include project budget information as well as contracts and tenders.

 - It should prioritise the publication of performance-related information, including pre-project impact appraisals, reviews and evaluations, and results.